 Piazza del Plebiscito

 After you’re finished touring the palace and the basilica, you’ll be able to enjoy the massive open space and take in the beauty of everything around you.
-The square’s architecture includes countless columns all around, unique dome-shaped roofs on a few amazing buildings, and a seemingly endless open space for people to gather in and take in the full culture of Naples.
-So if you’re in Naples and ever in doubt about what to do, go to the Piazza del Plebiscito, and you’ll find something new to do!
+The square’s architecture includes countless columns, unique dome-shaped roofs on a few amazing buildings, and a seemingly endless open space for people to gather and take in the full culture of Naples.
+So, if you’re in Naples and ever in doubt about what to do, go to the Piazza del Plebiscito, and you’ll find something new to do!

 Palazzo Reale

-Translating to English as the Royal Palace, it is pretty easy to assume that the Palazzo Reale will be decorated lavishly with ornate furnishings and gold in-lays everywhere you look.
-Situated on one side of the aforementioned Piazza del Plebiscito, the Palazzo Reale is nearby the Basilica Reale, giving you a second destination to explore when you travel to the Royal Palace.
+Translating to English as the Royal Palace, it is pretty easy to assume that the Palazzo Reale will be lavishly decorated with ornate furnishings and gold inlays everywhere you look.
+Situated on one side of the Piazza, as mentioned earlier, del Plebiscito, the Palazzo Reale is nearby the Basilica Reale, giving you a second destination to explore when you travel to the Royal Palace.

-When you walk up to the palace on the exterior, you’ll be greeted by twelve intricately-detailed statues of the past kings of Naples.
-As you pass these incredible statues and enter the building, you’ll be blown away by the ornate decorations and luxurious furnishings that you see all around you.
-So if you’re into Italian history and fancy architecture, then the Palazzo Reale is perfect for you.
+When you walk up to the palace on the exterior, you’ll be greeted by twelve intricately detailed statues of the past kings of Naples.
+As you pass these incredible statues and enter the building, you’ll be blown away by the ornate decorations and luxurious furnishings you see all around you.
+So, if you’re into Italian history and fancy architecture, the Palazzo Reale is perfect.

 Catacombs of San Gennaro

 Experience the eerie and evocative thrill of touring Naples’ oldest and most sacred catacombs, the Catacombs of San Gennaro.
-In these tombs, Neapolitan greats, including its namesake, San Genarro, are laid to rest for all eternity.
-And lucky for you, you’re able to tour the catacombs and see firsthand how these historical figures are laid to rest.
+Neapolitan greats, including its namesake, San Genarro, are laid to rest in these tombs for eternity.
+Luckily, you can tour the catacombs and see firsthand how these historical figures are laid to rest.

-This has been a Christian pilgrimage site since the 5th century, and there are several tours through the catacombs and the surrounding area.
-Known as the Holy Mile, the tours through this area will share the reverence and incredible history of the site and showcase priceless arts dating back to the 2nd century.
+This has been a Christian pilgrimage site since the 5th century, and several tours are available through the catacombs and the surrounding area.
+Known as the Holy Mile, these tours share the reverence and incredible history of the site and showcase priceless art dating back to the 2nd century.
 You can tour the catacombs on a walking tour with underground ruins.

 San Martino Museum

-The San Martino Museum was initially built as a Carthusian monastery nearly 700 years ago before being rebuilt in its more current form roughly 400 years ago.
-This incredible structure rests atop Vomero Hill, affording visitors incredible views of the surrounding areas of Naples as you peer out from the top of the hill.
+The San Martino Museum was originally built as a Carthusian monastery nearly 700 years ago before being rebuilt in its more current form roughly 400 years ago.
+This incredible structure rests atop Vomero Hill, affording visitors incredible views of Naples’s surrounding areas as they peer out from the top.

 The San Martino Museum is known for both the famous and priceless art collection it houses, as well as a collection of nativity scenes that you won’t find anywhere else.
 On a visit to the museum, you’ll see in between the stunning exterior, the views from atop the hill, the lavish designs on the interior, and the priceless collections within, the San Martino Museum has something for everyone, and you’ll be glad that you added it to your itinerary while in Naples.